 In order to be granted permission to speak publicly in the museum, tour guides must hold a professional card.
 As the reservation fee covers the right to speak publicly, once arrangements have been made tour guides may take the group around the museum at the booked time slot.

 Please contact us via email if you are a university professor, curator or researcher and would like to make an exceptional request to speak publicly in the museum.

 The reservation fee (which covers the right to speak publicly) costs €70

 Individual admission tickets cost €17 (click here for list of visitors eligible for free admission)

 VIP tours: private 90-minute tours for 8 visitors are available for €600.
 Please contact us at Visites.Protocolaires@louvre.fr to arrange a VIP tour.

 To ensure that everyone enjoys a comfortable visit, museum guides and their guests must use their own headphones.
 Without this equipment, groups cannot be admitted to the museum.

 On the online ticketing service, you can book a time slot and individual tickets to visit the permanent collections (temporary exhibition in the Hall Napoléon not included).
 Participants eligible for free admission must book a free ticket.

 When can we come?

 Every day except Tuesdays, 1 May, 25 December and 1 January.
-Time slots are available from 9 a.m. until 4 p.m. on Mondays, Thursdays, Saturdays and Sundays, and until 8 p.m. on Wednesdays and Fridays (night openings).
+Time slots are available from 9 a.m. until 4 p.m. and on Friday night until 8 p.m.